 The guns used in the killing of the three men were never recovered.

 Earlier that same day, the three defendants were seen together at a Hells Angels-sponsored party in Springfield.
 They were seen getting into a tan or gold Buick Century at one point.
-This is the same car in which the victims' remains were transported to the burial site in Becket, according to the Capeless.

 Under cross-examination by Frank, Springfield Police Detective Hector Santiago said Chalue didn't arrive at the party with the other two men.